Owner at BucketSoft

 You may wonder why I care so much about performance.
 Consider this:

 I work primarily with the Microsoft stack of technologies and have done so since 2001.
-The cost of going this route can be higher than Apache/Linux when it comes to the server software and OS.
-But at the same time, these are efficient technologies and I'm very efficient with my coding practices.
+These are efficient technologies and I'm very efficient with my coding practices.
 So you probably won't need a costly server setup to begin with.
 There's also the option of using Windows Azure, and their rates are reasonable for what you get.

 From prototyping to design to final coding.